 Research studies have shown that family disputes resolved via mediation are less acrimonious than those that are settled through the Court system.
 Further, decisions made by the parties by agreement are more likely to be kept as opposed to Court imposed Orders.

-If you do not qualify for legal aid you will have to pay.
-However, the costs of mediation will be a lot cheaper than going through solicitors or court to resolve your disputes.
-For details on private costs and if you are interested in family mediation as a solution to your current situation, please contact me and give your telephone number; my assistant will call you to arrange a mutually convenient appointment and will clarify any questions that you may have.
+The costs of mediation will be a lot cheaper than going through solicitors or court to resolve your disputes.
+For details on private costs and if you are interested in family mediation as a solution to your current situation, please contact me and give your telephone number; my PA will call you to arrange a mutually convenient appointment and will clarify any questions that you may have.